DLR-RM/BlenderProc/examples/shapenet_with_scenenet/README.md

 We then run the physics simulation, for more information about that please see the [example/physiscs_positioning](../physics_positioning).
 The high mass factor and the small collision margin guarantee that the object does not move too much.
-Important here are the amount of `solver_iters` and `steps_per_sec` as they have to be high, as lot of objects in the ShapeNet dataset consist out of thin small pieces.
+Important here are the amount of `solver_iters` and `substeps_per_frame` as they have to be high, as lot of objects in the ShapeNet dataset consist out of thin small pieces.
 Without this they might slide into the SceneNet objects.

 ### CameraSampler